It is not the function of the Courts Service staff to provide legal advice, or guidance in selecting the appropriate procedures to use in court.

 1. Look up your case on High Court Search.
 In the 'Order Details' view, the initials of the registrar will appear under the heading ‘Registrar’.

-2. Send an email for the attention of the registrar to: registrars@courts.ie with the initials of the relevant registrar in the subject line.
+2. Send an email to one of the dedicated email addresses below with the High Court Record Number in the subject line.
 Do not enter any other text in the subject line.

 3. Your specific query or request can be added into the body of the email.